-Coastal employees provide significant support and involvement with many local community organizations, serving thousands of hours as board members and volunteers.
-Last year, over 80% of employees contributed to the employee giving fund and over half volunteered in their communities logging over 11,000 hours.
+Coastal Community Bank employees provide significant support and involvement with many local community organizations.
+From donating to the Employee Giving Fund to serving thousands of hours as board members and volunteers, we support the communities where we do business.

 Employee Giving Fund

 Employees joined together in 2002 to establish the Coastal Community Bank Employee Giving Fund supporting charitable causes in the communities we serve and live in.
 Supported entirely by donations contributed by employees, the Fund enables them to pool their donations for the greatest impact in each community.
 Employees direct the grants made from the fund by serving on the grant advisory committee each grant cycle.